Bethany College Faculty Strengthen Local Education Through Hands-On Teacher Preparation

 In addition to classroom instruction, Bethany College faculty are involved in long-term sustainability initiatives aimed at supporting and improving local education.
 Bethany College has launched programs to address teacher shortages and to increase literacy among local youth.

-The Bethany College Education Program is accredited by the Kansas State Department of Education and prepares students for professional licensure in the state of Kansas and beyond.
+The Bethany College Education Program is accredited by the Kansas State Department of Education and prepares students for professional licensure in the state of Kansas.
 Learn more at bethanylb.edu/education.

 Bethany College (bethanylb.edu) is a higher educational institution located in Lindsborg, Kansas.
 Bethany College was established by Swedish Lutheran immigrants in 1881.
 For more than 140 years, Bethany College has been dedicated to educating, developing, and challenging individuals to pursue truth and excellence while leading lives of faith, learning, and service.
 At Bethany College, students join a community of dedicated educators and caring mentors who support them as they discover, explore, and navigate their purpose.
 Bethany College is affiliated with the Evangelical Lutheran Church in America.